atmajs/atma-io/readme.md

 - File Class
 - Directory Class
 - File `read/write` Middleware
-- Sync
+- Sync + Async

-Mostly all operations are synchronous, and this is really useful in case of script applications or desktop applications, where the synchronous performance is not critical.
+> In comparison to NodeJS Sync-Async contract, all functions with generic name are synchronous, and the `**Async` are asynchronous with same interface and return deferred object.

 > This library is included into Atma.Toolkit, so creating custom scripts, you can use this API.